Monty White: Biography

 White was brought up by his parents as an atheist, he later became a theistic evolutionist after studying geology.
 He later changed his position after studying the Bible, saying evolution is not compatible with Christianity, and became a young Earth creationist.

 White states that "evolution is not compatible with Christianity," and believes the earth is about 6,000 years old and that "people believe in evolution because they choose to do so."
 Furthermore, he says "there is not a shred of real evidence for the evolution of life on earth."

 In his autobiographical paper "My spiritual pilgrimage from theistic evolution to Creation," White says:

 In his 1985 book How Old is the Earth?, White said that any evidence which shows that the Earth is older than the Bible is superficial and misleading.
 White says the theory of evolution is linked to immorality.
-In a British Broadcasting Corporation interview he said, "If you tell people they're animals, they'll behave like animals".
+In an interview with the BBC he said, "If you tell people they're animals, they'll behave like animals".